marijazafirovska/Black-Friday-Sales-Prediction/README.md

 •	The tuned XGB algorithm gives the best results, with R2 score of 0.73, MAE 2.000 and RMSE 2.664.

+For more visualization and relationships between the features read our file Explainer Dashboard.

 ## Results Evaluation

  1. In the table below, the progress towards the final model is presented.